 a.
 Legal standing to sue

-If co-owners of a patent form a fractual community, then each co-owner is also entitled to sue.
-This follows analogously from § 1011 German Civil Code, which was conceived for tenant-owners.
-The right of action of each individual co-owner is regarded as an independent right of each inventor (NJW 1993, 727).
+If co-owners of a patent form a fractional community, then each co-owner is also entitled to bring an action.
+This follows analogously from Section 1011 of the German Civil Code (BGB), which was conceived for owners of rented property.
+Each co-owner can therefore independently claim injunctive relief against a third party under Sec.
+139 (1) Patent Act.
+Analogously, it also follows that each co-owner may independently sue for damages.
+However, damages can only be obtained for all co-owners (§ 1011 BGB in conjunction with § 432 BGB).
+The right to sue of each individual co-owner is also regarded as an independent special right of each inventor (NJW 1993, 727).

-Like the individual patentee, the co-owner of a patent may not appeal against her/his patent or file an action for nullity.
-Appeals by a co-owner in nullity proceedings also have effect for the other co-owners (BGH GRUR 1998, 138 – Staubfilter).
+One limitation is self-destruction.
+Like the individual patentee, the co-owner of a patent may not oppose against her/his patent or file an action for nullity.
+Appeals by a co-owner against a negative patentability decision in nullity proceedings also have effect for the other co-owners (BGH GRUR 1998, 138 – Staubfilter).

 b.
 Contractually agreed right of action